node-xyz/node-xyz.github.io/_pages/getting.started.md

 ```

-Fisrt, run the math ms and string ms like before.
+First, run the math ms and string ms like before.
 The string ms will join the math ms. First point is that now, our responses are different, it has been indicated the this values has been responded form which node.

 ```
 my fellow service responded with {"127.0.0.1:3333:/mul":[null,10]}